bkk87/docker-home-server/README.md

 ## Instructions

-Adjust the variables in `variables.tf` and remove all the `.tf` files of services which you don't need.
+Remove all `.tf` file which you don't need.
+Also remove the corresponding variables in `variables.tf`.
+A lot of variables are provided with default values.
+Check and adjust the `examples.tfvars` file if you want to change some parameters.

 Then, run `terraform init` and `terraform apply`.